belugaHackz/.exe-tutorial/README.md

 # .exe-tutorial
-How to create an .exe or application file for windows using notepad
+</h1>How to create an .exe or application file for windows using notepad</h1>

-</h2>This is how to create a file that is executable on windows computers</h2>
+</h1>This is how to create a file that is executable on windows computers</h1>

 Step 1
 Open Notepad on your desktop